devigned/azure-content/articles/storage-premium-storage-preview-portal.md

     	$label = "Disk " + $LunNo
     	Add-AzureDataDisk -CreateNew -MediaLocation $path -DiskSizeInGB 128 -DiskLabel $label -LUN $LunNo -HostCaching ReadOnly -VM $vm | Update-AzureVm

-### Create an Azure virtual machine using Premium Storage via the Azure Cross-Platform Command-Line Interface
+### Create an Azure virtual machine using Premium Storage via the Azure Command-Line Interface

-The [Azure Cross-Platform Command-Line Interface](xplat-cli.md)(xplat-cli) provides a provides a set of open source, cross-platform commands for working with the Azure Platform.
-The following examples show how to use xplat-cli to create a new virtual machine, and attach a new data disk from a Premium Storage account.
+The [Azure Command-Line Interface (Azure CLI)](azure-cli.md)provides a provides a set of open source commands for working with the Azure Platform.
+The following examples show how to use Azure CLI to create a new virtual machine, and attach a new data disk from a Premium Storage account.

 #### Create a DS-series virtual machine

 	azure vm create -z "Standard_DS2" -l "East US 2" -e 22 "premium-test-vm" "b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu-14_10-amd64-server-20150202-en-us-30GB" -u "myusername" -p "passwd@123"

 #### Display information about the virtual machine

 	azure vm show premium-test-vm

 #### Attach a new data disk

 	azure vm disk attach-new premium-test-vm 20 https://premiumstorageaccount.blob.core.windows.net/vhd-store/data1.vhd